Check The biggest AI products database

 Maciej Wilczyński

-OpenAI's ChatGPT Pro subscription, priced at $200 per month, seemed like a reasonable premium offering.
+OpenAI’s ChatGPT Pro subscription, priced at $200 per month, seemed like a reasonable premium offering.
 However, they quickly discovered that subscribers were using the service far more intensively than anticipated.
 The result?
-Operational costs skyrocketed, turning what should have been a profitable premium tier into a loss-making service.
+Operational costs, which are a significant part of overall business costs that must be managed, skyrocketed, turning what should have been a profitable premium tier into a loss-making service.

 Source: X post by Sam Altman